SecuritySynapse/security-summit-project-proposal/writing/proposal.md

 TODO: Make sure to re-state at least two or three of the learning objectives, using the correct notation for its label as provided in the syllabus.

-### Assessment of Your Attainment of the Learning Objectives
+### Assessment of Your Current Level of Attainment of the Learning Objectives

 TODO: For two of the learning objectives that you stated, please assess your attainment of the skill described in that learning objective.
 For the assessment